Skatterbrainz/CMWT/_InstallGuide.md

 2. In many cases, the best way to configure CMWT is to use the same AD user account which was involved with the installation of Configuration Manager.
 It will (should) typically have SA permissions in the associated SQL Server database, as well as full Administrator rights within the Configuration Manager site.

+## Appendix C - Enable Console Tools

+The CMWT console tools use client-side scripting to facilitate direct interfacing with remote computers on a common network environment (and domain credentials).
+This allows for browsing remote hard drives, registry and event log information and so on.
+This is only supported when using CMWT with Microsoft Internet Explorer, but also requires some security zone settings to be configured to allow the feature to work.

+1. Assuming that the CMWT web site is set as an Intranet site, and that the Local Intranet security zone is set to the Medium-level (default), the remaining steps will enable this feature to work:
+2. Open "Internet Options" in Internet Explorer by clicking on the small gear icon at top-right
+3. Select the Security tab
+4. Select the Local Intranet zone
+5. Click "Custom level…"
+6. Scroll down to "Initalize and script ActiveX controls not marked as safe for scripting"
+7. Change the setting from Disable to Prompt (or Enable, if you don’t want to be prompted each time you use a CMWT tool feature)
+8. Click OK

+## Appendix D - Support

+There is no support.
+There is no Santa.
+Elvis was an alien visitor.

+Seriously: If you want help, hit me on Twitter @skatterbrainzz, or submit a request using the Issues link above.